bkerin/instrument_c/README.md

 ## Print values without needing a format string

-Put the `format_free_print.h` in with your other sources and include it, e.g.:
+Put the `format_free_print.h` in with your other sources and include it:

 ```C
 #include "format_free_print.h"